Kenwood United Church of Christ

 William W. Boyington & Otis L. Wheelock, 1887

 Kenwood United Church of Christ came into being in 1885 under the name Kenwood Evangelical Church.
 A small faithful group of people from various denominations came together to organize The Lakeside Sunday School.
-They broke ground on their first meeting house on April 9, 1885 at the intersection of Woodlawn and Lake Avenue, near 45th street.
-Membership increased rapidly, so a large wing was added.
+They broke ground on their first meeting house on April 9, 1885, at the intersection of Woodlawn and Lake Avenue, near 45th Street.
+Membership increased rapidly, so a large wing was added and named the Kenwood Chapel.
 The neighborhood was ripe for a church, so on November 17, 1885, the Kenwood Evangelical Church was born with 37 members.
-The Rev. John P. Hale was called as the first pastor.
-As the membership continued to increase, it became clear that a larger building would be needed.
 On November 26, 1887, the cornerstone of the present building was laid, designed in the Romanesque style.
 It is a Chicago landmark and was added to the National Register of Historic Places in 1991.